Here’s a DIY Halloween ornament wreath that is just boo-tiful on any front door, and it’s the perfect way to welcome the spooky season!

 I actually cut the styrofoam in half (after seeing a Pinterest idea, of course) to try and get two wreaths out of it.
-It worked but it was a PAIN.
+It worked but it was a PAIN and oh so messy.

 It took forever to slice in half and I got styrofoam all over me.

-Next, I went back and filled in some of the larger gaps with the purple and green balls (these actually aren’t ornaments; they’re vase filler, but they still worked perfectly for this project).
+- Then I went back and filled in some of the larger gaps between the ornaments with the glittery purple and green foam balls (these actually aren’t ornaments; they’re vase filler, but they still worked perfectly for this project)

 My Final DIY Halloween Ornament Wreath

 I just looooove how my Halloween ornament wreath turned out!

 It’s super Halloweeny without being too scary or cheesy.